amadeus4dev/developer-guides/docs/resources/flights.md

 #### Search for destinations for a specific duration of stay

 For example let's say a traveler wants to spend 6 days in a city but doesn't have a strong preference for the destination.
-With the Flight Inspiration API we can recommend to the traveler the cheapest destinations based on the duration tine.
+With the Flight Inspiration API we can recommend to the traveler the cheapest destinations based on the duration time.

 This can be done by using the parameter `viewBy` which returns flight destinations by `DATE`, `DESTINATION`, `DURATION`, `WEEK`, or `COUNTRY`.
 In our scenario we need to pass the value `DURATION` to the parameter `viewBy`, like the example below.
 Also, as input we give a duration of 6 days and origin Miami and that the departure date will be between the 1st and 3rd of September 2021.